Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 ## uWSGI application server

-Maybe did you remarque the following message when you start an Taipy Application:
+Maybe did you remarque the following message when you start a Taipy Application:
 ```
 WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.